-MSPs help companies address common concerns they have with their print situations.
+MSPs help companies address common concerns about their printing environments without needing an overblown budget.

-This typically involves old hardware, security, best practices, costs, and a lack of organizational structure.
+These common concerns typically involve old hardware, security, best practices, costs, and a lack of organizational structure.

-Let’s take a look at what MPS can offer you and what to expect from a quality MPS service for your business.
+Let’s take a look at some managed print services benefits and what to expect from a quality MPS provider for your business.